ZupIT/nimbus-docs/compose/getting-started.md

 We added both the core Nimbus library and a component library for layout components.
 Our examples will use both, but if your project won't use the layout components, you don't need to the second dependency.

-We also added the processor for generating code for the auto-deserialization of components.
+We also added KSP, Nimbus Annotations and Nimbus Processor for generating code for the auto-deserialization of components, action handlers and operations.
+If you're going to use manual deserialization only (not recommended), you can remove these dependencies.

 ## 2. Adding permissions
 Just like any other Android application that makes network requests.
 To use Nimbus, you must add Internet permissions to your manifest.
 For more details